 Visit the CHP Project Profiles Database.
 Search by state, CHP TAP, market sector, North American Industry Classification System (NAICS) code, system size, technology/prime mover, fuel, thermal energy use, and year installed.

-Contact the CHP TAP in your area and read this informative handout.
+Contact the CHP TAP in your area and read this CHP Deployment Program fact sheet.
 CHP TAPs were formerly called the Clean Energy Application Centers (CEACs).

 Pennsylvania State University

 Washington State University

 Find out more about the Advanced Manufacturing Office's CHP Deployment Program.